vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 training, the two established methods for making a network more robust.
-The second part asks what is missing from that toolkit once the property we care about is an arbitrary logical specification rather than an $\epsilon$-ball, and describes the property-driven framework that Vehicle is built to support [@FlinkowCKMK25].
+The second part asks what is missing from that toolkit once the property we care about is an arbitrary logical specification rather than an $\epsilon$-ball, and describes the property-driven framework that Vehicle is built to support.

 # Part I --- Training for robustness with standard machine learning